markjnkim/es_mod/01-html/content/step-4-what-to-do.md

 # Styling What We Do

 With the HTML in place, we're ready to start prettying up the "What We Do" content.
-Add a class to the `<section>` tag so we can uniquely identify it in our stylesheet:
+Add a class to the `<section>` tag so we can uniquely identify it in our style sheet:

 ```html
 <section id="what-we-do" class="intro">
 ```

-Looking at the mock-up again, it would seem that everything in this section is centered, which we can accomplish with a familiar CSS property:
+Looking at the mock-up again, it would seem that everything in this section is centered, which we can accomplish with a familiar CSS property, `text-align`:

 ```css
 .intro {